OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 ![](images/3278502.png)

-### Add a Deploy Octopus Release Step {#UsetheTeamFoundationBuildCustomTask-AddaDeployOctopusReleaseStep}
+### Add a deploy Octopus release step {#UsetheTeamFoundationBuildCustomTask-AddaDeployOctopusReleaseStep}

 Add a step to your Build or Release process, choose **Deploy**, click **Add** next to the **Deploy Octopus Release** task.